How to Sign Up for COBRA Health Insurance: Easy Steps for Keeping Your Coverage

 Marketplace plans:

-• Might qualify for subsidies
+• You might qualify for financial help.

-• Can switch plans yearly
+• You can switch plans each year.

 Enrolling in COBRA Insurance